How to Set Up a Video Review and Approval Workflow That Works

 How many revision rounds should a video project have?

-Most professional video projects include 2-3 revision rounds by default.
-Complex projects with multiple stakeholders may need 4-5.
+Most professional video projects include two or three revision rounds by default.
+Complex projects with multiple stakeholders may need more.
 Setting a specific number upfront prevents scope creep.
 Additional rounds beyond the agreed number should require explicit approval and may affect budget or timeline.

 Related Resources